fsoubes/FilterRank/doc/median_filters.md

 The median filter is so called because it's an operation which selects the median value.The median filter has been suggested by Tukey[^Tuk1974].
 This filter is widely used for reducing certain type of noise and periodic interference patterns in signal and images without severly degrading the signal[^Hua1981].The naive algorithm was then improved based on the moving histogram technique[^Hua1979].
 The median filter is used for removing noise, but he main issues of that filter algorithm is his slowness.
 To overcome these problems the use of small windows and/or low resolution images is required[^Wei2006].

-&nbsp;&nbsp;  In this report, we shall begin by describing the naive and improved algorithms of our median filters.
+&nbsp;&nbsp;  In this report, we begin by describing the naive and improved algorithms of our median filters.
 The next step will be to perform a benchmark on different imageJ plugins, with the objective of comparing their performances such as execution time and the memory load for the Java Virtual Machine (JVM).